simjega/nupic.tools/README.md

 ### Configuration

 Default configuration settings are in the `config.json` file, but it doesn't have all the information the application needs to run.
 The github password, for example, has been removed.
 To provide these instance-level settings, create a new config file using the username of the logged-in user.
-For example, mine is called `confing-mtaylor.json`.
-This is where you'll keep your secret configuration settings, like Travis CI token and github password.
+For example, mine is called `confing-rhyolight.json`.
+This is where you'll keep your private configuration settings, like your github password.

 ### Github API Credentials